Mental Health Changes During Perimenopause: Symptoms, Causes, and Support

 Early support often leads to better long-term outcomes.

-Frequently Asked Questions About Perimenopause and Mental Health
+Frequently Asked Questions: Perimenopause and Mental Health

 Are perimenopause mood changes permanent?